Powell and Pressburger: Birth of The Archers

 They began to form a group of regular cast and crew members who worked with them on many films over the next 12 years.
 Hardly any of these people were ever under contract to The Archers—they were hired film by film—but Powell and Pressburger soon learnt whom they worked well with and who enjoyed working with them.
 When Raymond Massey was offered the part of the Prosecuting Attorney in A Matter of Life and Death his cabled reply was "For The Archers anytime, this world or the next."

 Powell and Pressburger also co-produced a few films by other directors under The Archers' banner: The Silver Fleet (1943), written and directed by Vernon Sewell and Gordon Wellesley, based on a story by Pressburger, and The End of the River (1947), directed by Derek N. Twist, to which both Powell and Pressburger contributed uncredited writing.
 Both Sewell and Twist had worked with Powell & Pressburger previously on other films and were being given their first chance as directors.

-Over the remainder of the war and afterwards, they released a series of acclaimed films:
+Over the course of the war and afterwards, they released a series of acclaimed films: